 For example, energy or momentum balance.

-A sensitivity analysis (parameter variation) covering the uncertainty of parameters shall be carried out.
+A sensitivity analysis covering the uncertainty of parameters shall be carried out.

+The sensitivity analysis is based on parameter variation.

 If test results do not match predictions, the reason of the disagreement shall be found, and the analysis shall be updated accordingly.

 Remaining deviations between test results and analyses shall be justified with respect to performance acceptability.